Crary, Evans & Barnick: Cutting Edge Bluegrass, Folk, and Americana Music

 Saturday, June 2 @ 8:00 pm$20

 Join flatpicking pioneer Dan Crary, banjo legend Bill Evans, and Southern California acoustic favorite Wally Barnick as they come together for the first time to perform cutting edge bluegrass, folk, and Americana music.
+These three have all performed for us at Caltech in different groupings over the years, and we’re excited to have them in such an outstanding line-up together for this show!

 Bill Evans is an internationally loved five-string banjo life force.
 Whether he’s lending his instrumental chops to a blazing fiddle tune or performing one of his original compositions, Bill is one of contemporary banjo’s treasures.
 He’s probably the only banjo on earth who has performed with the San Francisco Symphony, on A Prairie Home Companion and with Dan and Wally!
 He’s at home with traditional and contemporary bluegrass as well as branching out on the farthest musical limbs that Dan and Wally can take him.